adamsilver/fdpb/04-book-a-flight.md

 Notes:

 - Buttons should have large tap[^11] targets making it easy to press with a finger or mouse.
-- The calendar displays beneath the input.
-Dialogs obscure the interface and on small screens it takes up the entire screen anyway.
+- The calendar is displayed beneath the input.
+Dialogs obscure the interface and on small screens they take up the entire screen anyway.

 ```HTML
 <div class="field">